winstxnhdw/ct2hf/README.md

 By default, `ct2hf` avoids leaving behind any unnecessary files.
 If you would like to preserve the downloaded models, you can use the `--preserve-models` flag.
 Additionally, if `--quantisation` is not specified, the quantisation type defaults to `int8`.

+> [!TIP]\
+> `ct2hf` has some memory usage optimisations that may not be compatible with some models.
+If you encounter any issues, try using the `--compatibility` flag.

 ```yaml
 usage: ct2hf